ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 Install [Docker](https://www.docker.com)

+### Install Cloud Foundry CLI and IBM Containers plugin

+Install the [Cloud Foundry CLI](https://console.ng.bluemix.net/docs/starters/install_cli.html) and the [IBM Containers Plugin](https://console.ng.bluemix.net/docs/cli/plugins/containers/index.html)

 ### Create a MySQL database instance

+*Note that two components in BlueCompute use MySQL databases, this service and the [Inventory microservice](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-inventory).
+If deploying both services, it is possible to have the data reside in the same MySQL instance, but in production deployments it is recommended that each microservice has its own separate database.*

 Install MySQL instance.
 Here are two options:

 1. On IBM Bluemix, you can create one using [Compose for MySQL](https://console.ng.bluemix.net/catalog/services/compose-for-mysql/).
    1. Once it is ready, on the `Service Credentials, note the `uri` and `uri_cli` property.
-Run this command:
+Run the `url_cli` command in a console:

       ```
       # mysql -u admin -p --host bluemix-sandbox-dal-9-portal.0.dblayer.com --port xxxxx --ssl-mode=REQUIRED